smajti1/fakturomat/docs/nginx-proxy.md

 For more see https://github.com/nginx-proxy/nginx-proxy

-To use https and auto-renewal
+To use https and auto-renewal ssl certificate

     docker run --detach \
         --name nginx-proxy-acme \